rwebster85/algoteach.com/plugins/rich-algorithms/README.md

 ## Purpose
 **Rich Algorithms** is part of Richard Webster's Innovation Project dissertation for 2022, University of Chester module CO6008.

+## Installation

+**Manually in WordPress**

+1. Download the plugin ZIP file
+2. From the WordPress admin dashboard go to Plugins, Add New
+3. Click Upload Plugin, locate the file, upload
+4. In the WordPress dashboard go to Plugins, Installed Plugins, and activate **Rich Algorithms**

+**Manually using FTP**

+1. Download the plugin ZIP file, extract it
+2. FTP to your server and go to your root WordPress directory
+3. Navigate to wp-content/plugins
+4. Upload the parent directory *rich-algorithms* - the folder that contains the file rich-algorithms.php - to that location
+5. In the WordPress dashboard go to Plugins, Installed Plugins, and activate **Rich Algorithms**

 ## Credits & APA References

 PHP documentation generated using phpDocumentor.